Christchurch Central City: 2010–11 earthquakes

-and although lower on the moment magnitude scale than the previous earthquake, the intensity and violence of the ground shaking was measured to be IX (Violent) on the Mercalli intensity scale, and was among the strongest ever recorded globally in an urban area and in total 185 people were killed with nationals from more than 20 countries among the victims.
+and although lower on the moment magnitude scale than the previous earthquake, the intensity and violence of the ground shaking was measured to be IX (Violent) on the Mercalli intensity scale, and was among the strongest recorded globally in an urban area.
+185 people were killed.
 ChristChurch Cathedral lost its spire and widespread damage was caused to city buildings already weakened by 4 September 2010 earthquake and its aftershocks.

-A large number of heritage buildings have been demolished since the earthquake, and most of the city's high rise buildings, including Hotel Grand Chancellor, PricewaterhouseCoopers, Clarendon Tower, and Radio Network House have been demolished.
+Many heritage buildings have been demolished since the earthquake, and most of the city's high rise buildings, including Hotel Grand Chancellor, PricewaterhouseCoopers, Clarendon Tower, and Radio Network House have been demolished.

-Many churches have been demolished following the earthquakes, including Durham Street Methodist Church, Oxford Terrace Baptist Church, St Luke's Church, Christchurch, St Paul's Church, and St John the Baptist Church.
-Other churches are badly damaged and their fate is undecided, including the Cathedral of the Blessed Sacrament and the Anglican ChristChurch Cathedral.
+Churches were demolished too, following the earthquakes, including Durham Street Methodist Church, Oxford Terrace Baptist Church, St Luke's Church, St Paul's Church, the Cathedral of the Blessed Sacrament and St John the Baptist Church.
+Other churches are badly damaged and their fate is undecided, including the Anglican ChristChurch Cathedral.
 A replacement Anglican cathedral, the Cardboard Cathedral, opened in August 2013 on the site of the former St John the Baptist Church.

 Characteristics

 Overview

 The Central City offered well over 450 unique retail businesses and over 130 cafes, restaurants, bars and clubs.
 It had the largest selection of fashion, food, café and entertainment in the South Island.

-The central city has a number of residential areas, including Inner City East, Inner City West, Avon Loop, Moa Neighbourhood & Victoria.
+The central city has a number of residential areas, including Inner City East, Inner City West, Avon Loop, Moa Neighbourhood and Victoria.
 South of Tuam Street, commercial usage and some light industries are present.
 With over 6,000 full-time equivalent students, the Christchurch Polytechnic Institute of Technology is the major education provider in the city centre.

 Cathedral Square was a popular destination and hosts attractions such as the speakers' corner made famous by the Wizard of New Zealand, Ian Brackenbury Channell, and evangelist Ray Comfort.

 A central city heritage tram system has been operated since 1995.
 In 2010, the system was extended to the south to form a figure of eight.
 The tram system does not fulfil a transport function and is aimed at the tourism market.

 In 2010 the Christchurch City Council released "A City For People Action Plan", a program of work through to 2022 to improve public spaces within the central city to entice more inner city residents and visitors.
 A primary action is to reduce the impact of motorised private vehicles and increase the comfort of pedestrians and cyclists.
 The plan is based on a report prepared for the council by renowned Danish design firm Gehl Architects.